Voice-Privacy-Challenge/Voice-Privacy-Challenge-2024/README.md

 > 3. The $ASR_{eval}$ is a [pretrained wav2vec+ctc trained on LibriSpeech-960h](https://huggingface.co/speechbrain/asr-wav2vec2-librispeech)

-> 4. "Host key verification failed" when running `./01_download_data_model.sh`.

-To fix this, you can run: `ssh-keygen -R "voiceprivacychallenge.univ-avignon.fr"` before running the script `./01_download_data_model.sh`.
-(Will be fixed in the next release).

-> 5. Error on `utils.prepare_results_in_kaldi_format` means something bad happened when running the anonymization pipeline.
+> 4. Error on `utils.prepare_results_in_kaldi_format`

+means something bad happened when running the anonymization pipeline.
-Remove all `data/*$anon_data_suffix` directories and re-run anonymization+evaluation. (if `$anon_data_suffix=suff`, also remove the directories that share a matching suffix in the suffix like: `$anon_data_suffix=something_suff`).
+Remove all `data/*$anon_data_suffix` directories and re-run anonymization and evaluation steps (if `$anon_data_suffix=suff`, also remove the directories that share a matching suffix: `$anon_data_suffix=something_suff`).
 Check that your anonymization pipeline produces a wav file for each dataset entry, every original wav should have its anonymized counterpart.

-## General information

-For more details about the baseline and data, please see [The VoicePrivacy 2024 Challenge Evaluation Plan](https://www.voiceprivacychallenge.org/docs/VoicePrivacy_2024_Eval_Plan_v1.0.pdf)

-#### Registration
-Participants are requested to register for the evaluation.
-Registration should be performed once only for each participating entity using the following form: **[Registration](https://forms.office.com/r/T2ZHD1p3UD)**.

 ## Organizers (in alphabetical order)

 - Pierre Champion - Inria, France
 - Nicholas Evans - EURECOM, France